coatespt/cursor-twitter/SESSION_NOTES.md

 The busyword processor queues are now monitored for length an throw out warnings if they grow beyond bw_queue_max * batch in length.

 It is not clear whether backup from the analytics processor would be caught here.
 The bw processors put their data on queues with a barrier to ensure that the analytics queues works with all F busyword sets.
 However, it must be verified that the bw processors can't continue even when the analytics processor can't keep up!

-Damn, pete, you might have to actually read that code!
+Not clear how to ensure programmatically that the analytics thread is keeping up.

+It could count batches and compare them to the number of batches by the front end.
+It would normally be at least one behind, but if the global batch number exceeded the analytics batch number by some fixed amount, e.g. 3, it would warn and print out both batch counts..

 ## Major: Clustering Across Batches